KxSystems/docs/docs/wp/data-loaders/index.md

 ### Speed

--   Each slave can concurrently write its own file instead of waiting for a file to be finished (so that can be re-sorted along with the previous file)
+-   Each worker can concurrently write its own file instead of waiting for a file to be finished (so that can be re-sorted along with the previous file)
 -   Reduces the number of re-sorts – the merge and use of the indexes also avoids the issue of having to re-sort data for each individual file in the batch and instead reduces it to one sort per batch (This is due to the pre-emptive sorting using `iasc` and the `sym` and `time` columns).
--   Reduced down-time between batch ingestions by restarting slaves instead of running garbage collection
+-   Reduced down-time between batch ingestions by restarting worker processes instead of running garbage collection

 ### Memory

 -   Only needs to read relevant columns that table sorting is to be based on, allowing for memory usage to stay low while indexing is done
 -   Each individual write occurs one column at a time so it is memory efficient
--   The eventual merge of columns occurs one column at a time (1 column per slave), also reducing memory consumption
+-   The eventual merge of columns occurs one column at a time (1 column per worker), also reducing memory consumption

 ### Efficiency